eliranMeg/linux/Linux shell/README.md

 and which offer to user an interact with the computer.

-Before computers had an gui The only way to communicate with the computer was through the sheel, nowadays when we turn on the computer it satrt in desktop mode
+Before computers had an gui The only way to communicate with the computer was through the sheel, nowadays The situation is different, when we turn on the computer it satrt in desktop mode

 * Create executable script files